vsquicciarini/madys/README.md

 pip install madys
 ```

-Note that, when using for the first time an extinction map, `MADYS` will download the relative file (0.7 GB or 2.2 GB, depending on the map).
+Note that, when using for the first time an extinction map, `MADYS` will download the relevant file (0.7 GB or 2.2 GB, depending on the map).

 Examples